-Graduate students from outside the Department of Biology should have at least a bachelor's degree in biology or a closely related field, awarded from an accredited institution within the past four years.
-They should have a GPA of at least 3.5 (where 4.0 = A) in biology coursework they previously completed, and have demonstrated excellence in communication and interpersonal skills necessary for effective classroom instruction.
+Graduate students from outside the Biology Department/OIMB should have at least a bachelor's degree in biology or a closely related field, awarded from an accredited institution within the past four years.
+They should have a GPA of at least 3.5 (where 4.0 = A) in biology courses taken, and have demonstrated excellence in communication and interpersonal skills necessary for effective classroom instruction.
 Recommendations from academic or work supervisors may help to demonstrate teaching and communication skills.
-An interview may also be conducted.
+An interview may also be used.